megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-pods.md

         toF("kubernetes-pods:///?kubernetesClient=#kubernetesClient&operation=listPodsByLabels").
         to("mock:result");

-This operation returns a List of Pods from your cluster, using a label selector (with key1 and key2, with value value1 and value2)
+This operation returns a list of pods from your cluster using a label selector (with key1 and key2, with value value1 and value2)

-# Kubernetes Pods Consumer Example
+## Kubernetes Pods Consumer Example

     fromF("kubernetes-pods://%s?oauthToken=%s&namespace=default&resourceName=test", host, authToken).process(new KubernertesProcessor()).to("mock:result");
         public class KubernertesProcessor implements Processor {